dhis2/design-system/molecules/modal.md

 ![modal example](../images/modal-example-1.png)

 _This modal in Data Visualizer app is used to set up the data included in a chart.
 This is a relatively complex task, so it's contained in a modal for focus.
-Using a modal means the user doesn't need to navigate away from the current page, an important aspect when they are working on data visualisations.
-Having these controls on a seperate page would feel very disconnected.
+Using a modal means the user doesn't need to navigate away from the current page, an important aspect when they are working on data visualizations.
+Having these controls on a separate page would feel very disconnected.
 Including them right on the page itself would be too messy.
 A modal is very useful here._

 ![modal example 2](../images/modal-example-2.png)